 Step 2: clean the oxide on the surface of aluminum with a clean stainless steel wire brush.

 Positioning is very important

-During welding, try to keep the welding gun cable straight to minimize wire feeding constraints on soft aluminum wires.
+When welding, it is important to maintain a straight welding gun cable to minimize any hindrances in the feeding of soft aluminum wires.

-The bending of the torch cable will cause the welding wire to knot, resulting in poor wire feeding.
+Bending the torch cable can cause the welding wire to become tangled, leading to ineffective wire feeding.